apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ### 4. Run the Job

-The step which is remaining is to trigger the installation.
-Add [automagic/install-job.yaml](automagic/install-job.yaml) to your cluster via OpenShift console or CLI.
+Trigger the installation by applying [automagic/install-job.yaml](automagic/install-job.yaml) to your cluster via OpenShift console or CLI.
 This Job runs a Pod which performs the installation.

-TODO job screenshot
+TODO job screenshot main

 Now you need to wait for a couple of hours 6-10 for the installation to complete depending on speed of your OpenShift and StorageClass bounding.
 You can watch progress in log of pod which name starts with *automagic*.
 During execution, printed Timestamps are in UTC.

+#### Successful completion

 Successful completion is determined by seeing that the Job *automagic* is *Complete* and the pod is also *Completed* and there is "CP4BA Enterprise install completed" at the end of the log in the Pod.

 TODO successful completion

+#### Failed completion

-If something goes wrong, the Job is *Failed*, the pod has status *Error* and the log ends with message ending with the word "Failed"
+If something goes wrong, the Job is *Failed*, the pod has status *Error* and the log ends with message ending with the word "Failed".
 Further execution is stopped - and you need to troubleshoot what went wrong.
+TODO run removal and retry

 TODO failed completion

 ## Post installation steps ➡️

 Perform post deploy manual steps which have not been automated yet for CP4BA as specified in ConfigMap cp4ba-postdeploy in postdeploy.md file

 Perform post deploy manual steps which have not been automated yet for RPA as specified in ConfigMap rpa-postdeploy.md in postdeploy.md file

 ## Usage & Operations 😊